 Inattention and external distractions are among the top contributors to truck crashes, and distraction was the number one cause of truck crashes in Massachusetts in 2010-2011, according to the MA DOT.

 Other top causes of truck crashes in Massachusetts included:

 - Failure to yield right of way

 - Reckless driving

 The strength of trucking companies, and the size and weight of large commercial trucks, make a truck accident more complicated than a passenger car accident.
 As the above shows, many of the reasons a trucker gets into a crash can be identified and easily understood.

 If you have been injured in an accident caused by a truck driver and a commercial motor vehicle, don’t let the trucking company take advantage of you.
-Contact the Law Guys at Kelly & Soto Law in Boston for assistance with your claim.
+Contact a truck accident lawyer at Kelly & Soto Law in Boston for assistance with your claim.